-In relation to the application for the enrolment of a child with special needs the Board of Management may request a copy of the child’s medical and/ or psychological report.
+In relation to the application for the enrolment of a child with special needs, the Board of Management may request a copy of the child’s medical and/ or psychological report.
 Where such a report is not available the board may request that the child be assessed immediately.

-The purpose of such a report is to establish the educational needs of the child relevant to his/her disability and to profile the essential services required to cater for such needs.
+The purpose of such a report is to establish the educational needs of the child relevant to his/her disability and to profile the essential services required to cater to such needs.
 This will help the Board of Management to make a prompt and informed decision.

 Refusal to enrol on grounds of ‘Exceptional Circumstances’